Leisure Suit Larry in the Land of the Lounge Lizards: 1991 VGA remake

 A version of the game with VGA graphics and sound card audio appeared in 1991.
-Re-titled Leisure Suit Larry 1: In the Land of the Lounge Lizards and using the new game engine Sierra's Creative Interpreter, it was released in 1991 for the Amiga, DOS, and Macintosh platforms.
+Re-titled Leisure Suit Larry 1: In the Land of the Lounge Lizards and using the new game engine Sierra's Creative Interpreter, it was released in 1991 for the Amiga, MS-DOS, and Macintosh.
 For the first remake, Al Lowe served as director and designer, also helping to program the game, and Ken Williams became executive producer.
 Other key people included Stuart Moulder (producer), William R. Davis Sr. (creative director), William D. Skirvin (art designer), Mark Seibert (music director), Oliver Brelsford (lead programmer), and the music other than the theme song was composed by Chris Braymen.
 The suggested standard retail price of the 1991 version was $59.95, but Sierra offered owners of the original game an upgrade to the new game for $25.

 Reception

 The 1991 VGA remake received mixed reviews from gaming publications.
 Jason Simmons of Amiga Action praised the technical improvements, stating that the "advanced graphics and new control system have improved the game by a huge degree," awarding it 90%.
 However, he noted performance issues, explaining that "without a hard drive it is slow and almost a chore to play" and warned that those who played the original "will probably find the new edition a waste of time and little more than an exercise in pretty pictures."
 Eva Hoogh of Amiga Format was more critical, giving the remake 53% and describing the graphics as "drab, fuzzy scenery" with "some objects barely discernible."
 She criticized Sierra's conversion work, stating that "sloppy, offhand conversions from the PC can actually do a game more harm than good."
 PC Action later gave the remake 4 out of 5 stars, calling it "probably the most entertaining game you are ever likely to play" while acknowledging that "this is actually an updated version of the original text adventure."